alexmojaki/snoop/README.md

 [![Build Status](https://travis-ci.org/alexmojaki/snoop.svg?branch=master)](https://travis-ci.org/alexmojaki/snoop) [![Supports Python versions 2.7 and 3.4+, including PyPy](https://img.shields.io/pypi/pyversions/snoop.svg)](https://pypi.python.org/pypi/snoop)

 snoop is a powerful set of Python debugging tools.
-It's primarily meant to be a more featureful version of [PySnooper](https://github.com/cool-RR/pysnooper).
+It's primarily meant to be a [more featureful and refined](https://github.com/alexmojaki/snoop/wiki/Comparison-to-PySnooper) version of [PySnooper](https://github.com/cool-RR/pysnooper).
 It also includes a more accurate version of [icecream](https://github.com/gruns/icecream) and some other nifty stuff.

 You're trying to figure out why your Python code isn't doing what you think it should be doing.
 You'd love to use a full-fledged debugger with breakpoints and watches, but you can't be bothered to set one up right now.